 I spent the last two weeks of August in Italy.
 I went to Riccione, a town on the Adriatic coast, in the Italian region Emilia-Romagna.
-It was in February 2002 that I went there for the first time and since then I visited Riccione 32 times (I know this because I keep records of my travels starting in the year 2000).
+It was in February 2002 that I went there for the first time and, since then, I visited Riccione 32 times (I know this because I keep records of my travels starting with the year 2000).

-Riccione is a small town, with the population of just above 35000 people.
-However, together with nearby Rimini, it is the most well-known tourist destination in Italy.
+Riccione is a small town, with the population of around 35000 people.
+However, together with Rimini, it is the most well-known tourist destination in Italy.
 As a matter of fact, you can’t find a single Italian that doesn’t know about it, although it’s not that famous outside of Italy.
 It is the top tourist destination in the northern part of Italy.
-It’s geared towards mass tourism but on the upmarket side, especially in comparison with the nearby resorts.
+It’s geared towards mass tourism but on the upmarket side, especially in comparison with other nearby resorts.

 THREE MAIN AREAS OF THE TOWN

-I am very familiar with Riccione, as I have been there so many times.
-However, each and every time when I go back there is something new to discover, a new restaurant or a new bar.
+I am very familiar with Riccione, as I’ve been there so many times.
+However, each and every time when I go back, there is something new to discover, a new restaurant or a new bar.
 But, when I go there I don’t stay only in the town.
 The surrounding area is also very beautiful.
-Plus, there are many smaller very beautiful towns and villages in the vicinity, where you can go to the exquisite restaurants that primarily cater for the Italian people.
-They usually propose excellent food, at very reasonable prices.
+Plus, there are many smaller very beautiful towns and villages in the vicinity, where you can go to exquisite restaurants that primarily cater for the Italian people.
+They usually propose excellent food, at reasonable prices.
 Despite the fact that it is the top tourist destination, Riccione is not overpriced.
-Perhaps, there are several bars in the main street where prices are slightly higher, but nothing outrageous.
+Perhaps, there are several bars in the main street where prices are higher, but nothing outrageous.

-The town can be divided in 3 areas, together they form this very interesting and exciting town:
+The town can be divided in 3 areas, together they form this very interesting and exciting place:

 * Riccione Paese (Riccione Village)